Hal9000/regexador/README.md

        @last = many %alpha
      end

- A "case" may be used for more complex alternatives (needed??):
+Planned: A "case" may be used for more complex alternatives.
+(Is this needed?)

      case
        when "abc" ...